RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 <a id="finalConsiderations"></a>
 # Final considerations

+{: .important }
-Although Windows tiers demonstrate superior performance compared to Linux tiers, the latter exhibit a more favorable cost-effectiveness ratio.
+> Although Windows tiers demonstrate superior performance compared to Linux tiers, the latter exhibit a more favorable cost-effectiveness ratio.

 The *cost efficiency* index we present below represents the relationship between the maximum number of requests per second (ensuring a response time within the 95th percentile of less than 100 ms) and the monthly cost (not considering **reservations**, or long-term commitment discounts).
 A higher cost efficiency implies greater value for the investment.